notional-finance/contracts-v2/certora/README.md

   - ABDK is probably causing the spec to fail, maybe have a generic monotonic function that we use as a dummy
   - https://prover.certora.com/jobStatus/42394/4dbfc1d31a1f5398fd32/?anonymousKey=bef4a6f6cff5f658e8dfb63bed9a1ecc90cb4ab1
 - [INCOMPLETE] Valuation.spec: ensures that the valuation of assets is correct
+  - QUESTION: cash group settings should be varied, would it be advisable to use and SLOAD hook to havoc parameters?

 ## Governance